 When collagen is hydrolyzed, it’s broken down into smaller, easy-to-process particles.
 Those particles are used in products designed to heal everything from skin on the outside to joint pain on the inside.

 Because joint cartilage contains collagen, and joint pain often comes from collagen loss, it’s thought that collagen can reduce joint pain.

 While research is still in the early stages, a

 Your skin is made up of collagen proteins, so it makes sense that collagen supplements can heal it.
 The effectiveness of products depends on how the collagen is made and how the body uses it.

-The FDA has recalled many products containing hydrolyzed collagen because manufacturers have made false claims about what they can do.
-Sometimes labels promise fixes that actually require medical attention, the FDA said in a
+The FDA has recalled several products containing hydrolyzed collagen because manufacturers have made false claims about what they can do.
+Sometimes, labels promise fixes that actually require medical attention, the FDA said in a